Authentication

 Then set this key as a Cloudflare secret:

-wrangler secret put SECRET_KEY
+npx wrangler secret put AUTH_SECRET_KEY

 Never use the same secret key for development and production environments, and avoid committing your secret keys to version control.